 10 But when his brothers had gone up, then he also went to the feast, not openly, but as in secret.
 11 Then the Jews sought him at the feast, and said, "Where is he?"
 12 And there was much murmuring among the people concerning him.
 For some said, "He is a good man."
 Others said, "No, but he deceives the people."
 13 Yet, no man spoke openly of him for fear of the Jews.

 14 Now about the midst of the feast, Jesus went up into the temple and taught.
 15 And the Jews marveled, saying, "How does this man know letters, having never learned?"
 16 Jesus answered them, and said, "My doctrine is not mine, but his who sent me.
 17 If any man will do his will, he shall know concerning the doctrine, whether it is from God, or whether I speak from myself.
 18 He who speaks from himself, seeks his own glory, but he who seeks his glory who sent him, the same is true and no unrighteousness is in him.
 19 Did Moses not give you the law, and yet none of you keeps the law?
-Why do you go about to kill me?"
+Why do you seek to kill me?"
 20 The people answered and said, "You have a demon.
-Who goes about to kill you?"
+Who seeks to kill you?"
 21 Jesus answered and said to them, "I have done one work and you all marvel.
 22 Moses therefore gave to you circumcision (not because it is from Moses, but from the fathers), and you on the sabbath circumcise a man.
 23 If a man on the sabbath receives circumcision so that the law of Moses should not be broken, are you angry at me because I have restored a man to sound health on the sabbath?
 24 Do not judge according to the appearance, but judge righteous judgment."

 25 Then some of them of Jerusalem said, "Is this not he whom they seek to kill?
 26 But behold, he speaks boldly and they say nothing to him.
 Do the rulers know indeed that this is the very Christ?
 27 But we know this man, where he is from; whereas when Christ comes, no man knows where he is from."
 28 Then Jesus cried in the temple as he taught, saying, "You both know me and you know where I am from.
 And I have not come of myself, but he who sent me is true, whom you do not know.
 29 But I know him because I am from him and he has sent me."
 30 Then they sought to take him.
 But no man laid hands on him, because his hour had not yet come.
 31 And many of the people believed in him, and said, "When Christ comes, will he do more miracles than these which this man has done?"